 As a continental European I will not pretend to know much of Scottish kilts.
 I saw Braveheart, and once or twice only saw males in kilts on my way back home from work.
 The latter meant: a sports event involving the Scottish team takes place at our stadium.
 Ok, it is understandable that Scottish males wear kilts to underline their nationality at sports events.
 But … do they wear kilts in Scotland?

 So yes.
-Definitely Scotts wear kilkts in Scotland.
-It does not probabely happen on a daily basis, but like in many other countries or regions, the traditional dress (here: kilts) is considered to be a kind of an elegant garment worn on special occassions.
+Definitely Scotts wear kilts in Scotland.
+It does not probably happen on a daily basis, but like in many other countries or regions, the traditional dress (here: kilts) is considered to be a kind of elegant garment worn on special occasions.
 No one, besides tourists on their first days in Scotland cares to turn around.
 It is simply nothing unusual.